foundata/ansible-docsmith/README.md

 <!--REUSE-IgnoreStart-->
 Copyright (c) 2025 foundata GmbH (https://foundata.com)

-This project is licensed under the GNU General Public License v3.0 or later (SPDX-License-Identifier: `GPL-3.0-or-later`), see [`LICENSES/GPL-3.0-or-later.txt`](LICENSES/GPL-3.0-or-later.txt) for the full text.
+This project is licensed under the GNU General Public License v3.0 or later (SPDX-License-Identifier: `GPL-3.0-or-later`), see [`LICENSES/GPL-3.0-or-later.txt`](./LICENSES/GPL-3.0-or-later.txt) for the full text.

-The [`REUSE.toml`](REUSE.toml) file provides detailed licensing and copyright information in a human- and machine-readable format.
+The [`REUSE.toml`](./REUSE.toml) file provides detailed licensing and copyright information in a human- and machine-readable format.
 This includes parts that may be subject to different licensing or usage terms, such as third-party components.
 The repository conforms to the [REUSE specification](https://reuse.software/spec/).
 You can use [`reuse spdx`](https://reuse.readthedocs.io/en/latest/readme.html#cli) to create a [SPDX software bill of materials (SBOM)](https://en.wikipedia.org/wiki/Software_Package_Data_Exchange).
 <!--REUSE-IgnoreEnd-->

 [![REUSE status](https://api.reuse.software/badge/github.com/foundata/ansible-docsmith)](https://api.reuse.software/info/github.com/foundata/ansible-docsmith)

+### Trademarks<a id="trademarks"></a>

+* Red Hat® is a trademark of Red Hat, Inc., registered in the US and other countries.
+* Ansible® is a trademark of Red Hat, Inc., registered in the US and other countries.

 ## Author information<a id="author-information"></a>

-This project was created and is maintained by [foundata](https://foundata.com/).
+This project was created and is maintained by [foundata](https://foundata.com/). **DocSmith is *not* associated with [Red Hat](https://www.redhat.com/) nor the [Ansible project](https://ansible.com/).**